cfengine/documentation/welcome.markdown

 CFEngine is a configuration management system that provides a framework for automated management of IT infrastructure throughout its life cycle.

+CFEngine is decentralized and highly scalable.
+It is powered by autonomous agents that can continuously monitor, self-repair, and update an entire IT system every five minutes, with negligible impact on system resources or performance.

 CFEngine:

 * Defines the configuration of an entire IT system that consists of interconnected: